What Is a Quantity Surveyor: What Do They Do and How Can They Help You? (2024 Guide)

 The Tax Commissioner issues a Tax Ruling, a document that outlines the effective life and depreciation rates of assets you would claim for tax depreciation.

-A quantity surveyor will come and assess the value of your investment, including the value of the actual building as well as all the fixtures and fittings within the property.
+Currently, this is called Taxation Ruling TR97/25, which allows property investors to assess depreciation on their investment property, provided that they appoint an appropriately qualified quantity surveyor.
+A quantity surveyor will come and assess the value of your investment, including the value of the actual building and all the fixtures and fittings within the property.
 They will then provide you with a tax depreciation schedule.

 What Is a Tax Depreciation Schedule?